Walz approves $841M in federal COVID aid to cities, counties

-MINNEAPOLIS (AP) — Gov. Tim Walz approved plans Thursday to distribute $841 million in federal coronavirus aid to cities and counties across Minnesota, along with another $12 million for food banks and food shelves that have seen a surge in demand since the pandemic hit the state.
+Gov. Tim Walz approved plans June 25 to distribute $841 million in federal coronavirus aid to cities and counties across Minnesota, along with another $12 million for food banks and food shelves that have seen a surge in demand since the pandemic hit the state.

 The money comes from the $2.1 billion that Minnesota received under a sweeping federal economic rescue law known as the CARES Act.
 The state will distribute the $841 million to local governments according to a set of population-based formulas that lawmakers agreed to during last week’s special session, under a deal that later fell apart after House Democrats added other spending measures to the bill.
 The Democratic governor ultimately followed the original agreement as he used his executive authority to allocate the money by himself.